XHZhang01/intention-estimation-for-automated-driving/README.md

 ## 12. weighted_belief_fusion.m:
 This function updates the belief from previous instant with the fused opinion at the current instant with WBF.

-## Usages of other functions are explained with comments, which can be found in the codes.